santoshdkolur/speech2Text_for_MSWord/README.md

 You can also enable it to listen in the background and have your main thread of your python perform other computation.
 Check out the official documentation for a better understanding.

+TO RUN THE FILE:
+You can run the .py file normally as a python file i.e. Open cmd at the file location and type:
+*python speech_to_text.py*

+To run on the notebook file, open jupyter notebook or any notebook editor and run all the cells.